Biology (BIOL)

 Students will be able to demonstrate an understanding of the fundamental principles of ecology and evolution, as well as the anatomy and physiology of representative plant and animal phylaBIOL 110 Liberal Arts Biology (3 Credit Hours)

-Pre-requisite: ENVS 101 or ENVS 137; No requirement for students with a declared major or minor in the Department of Anthropology, Department of Biology, Department of Chemistry, Department of Environmental Science, Department of Physics, Bioinformatics, Forensic Science or Neuroscience.
-Liberal Arts Biology is a second tier core course in the area of Scientific Literacy.
+Please check requirements for declared majors/minors for exceptions.
+For non-science majors.
+Liberal Arts Biology is a Tier II Core course in the area of Scientific Knowledge and Inquiry.
 It covers fundamental principles of biological sciences at a level for non-science majors.
 The focus of the course will vary depending on expertise of the instructor.
-All instructors will address the same fundamental principles..
+All instructors will address the same fundamental principles.

 Knowledge Area: Tier 2 Scientific Knowledge